alibaba/bifrostui/packages/bui-core/src/Avatar/index.en-US.md

 ### Control the number of avatar displays

-AvatarGroup component provides `maxCount` to limit the number of displayed avatars based on gender and automatically calculate the number of avatars that are not displayed.
+The AvatarGroup component provides the 'maxCount' property to limit the number of displayed avatars and automatically calculate the number of avatars that are not displayed.

 ```tsx
 import { Avatar, AvatarGroup, Stack } from '@bifrostui/react';